ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Handling Events the React Way

 Handling events in React is actually pretty straightforward.
 So, as you can imagine, we are not going to use the `addEventListener` because that is the imperative way of building UIs.
 But here in React we use a more declarative approach.
 So we do not manually select DOM elements, and so therefore, we do also not use `addEventListener`.

+### What is State in React?

+We have learned how to pass data into a component by using props, which is data that's coming from outside the component.

+- But what if a component needs to actually hold its own data, and also hold it over time?
+- Also, what if we actually want to make our app interactive changing the UI as a result of an action?

+Well, that's where, finally, state comes into play.
+So state is basically data that a component can hold over time, and we use it for information that a component needs to remember throughout its lifecycle.

+**<span style='color: #495fcb'> Note:** Therefore, we can think of state as being the memory of a component.

+**<span style='color: #875c5c'>IMPORTANT:** the most important aspect of state, which is the fact that updating state triggers React to re-render the component.

+whenever we update a piece of state in a component, this will make React re-render that component in the user interface.
+So it will create a new updated view for that component.
+And a component's view is basically just the component visually rendered on the screen, so in the user interface.

+**<span style='color: #495fcb'> Note:**

+- when one single component is rendered, we call that a **view**.
+- so all the views combined together then make up the final user interface.

+So state is how React keeps the user interface in sync with data.
+We change the state, we change the UI.

+**<span style='color: #875c5c'>Summary:** State allows developers to:

+- update the component's view; by re-rendering it
+- persists local variable between renders

 <!---
 [comment]: it works with text, you can rename it how you want